SonarSystems/Cocos2d-JS-v3-Tutorial-13---Positioning-Using-BezierBy/README.md

-Cocos2d-JS-v3-Tutorial-13---Positioning-Using-BezierBy
+Cocos2d-JS v3 Tutorial 13 - Positioning Using BezierBy
 ======================================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/tbItO1yA_-s